life-itself/tao/plans/README.md

 Our work focuses on two main workstreams or "pillars":

 1. **Pioneering a culture**: creating a sustainable network of communities within existing society through hubs and businesses that are pioneering an "awakening" culture -- waking up, cleaning up, growing up (teal) and showing up -- as home, engine and demonstrator
-2. **Transforming societies**: Catalysing a big vision conversation to transform the dominant narrative (worldview/paradigm) and associated political and cultural advocacy to enact related social and institutional change.
+2. **Transforming the Narrative**: Catalysing a big vision conversation to transform the dominant narrative (worldview/paradigm) and associated political and cultural advocacy to enact related social and institutional change.

 Pioneering a culture is more local and bottom up.
 Transforming societies is more societal level and focused on the wider narrative and engagement.